kmcroft13/traverse-box-items/README.md

 * `followAllChildItems` is a boolean which specifies whether or not the whitelist should apply to all child items throughout an entire structure, or if the whitelist should only apply to the specified item and its immediate children.
 In technical terms, controls whether or not recursion is performed.

 # Config File #
+_**NOTE**: The `boxAppSettings` object in the config is structured slightly differently from the config file you may have downloaded from the Box Developer Console.
+Please copy values from your Box config file or elsewhere and paste into this structure directly._

 * **modifyData** _[boolean]_: Whether or not data should be modified at runtime (if implemented for custom User Defined Business Logic).
 * **auditTraversal** _[boolean]_: Whether or not items should be audit logged during traversal.
 Setting to true will output an audit log for each processed item.
 * **nonOwnedItems** _[object]_: Container object for non-owned item configurations.